 - See if your insurer will pay for temporary accommodation while building is in process.
-This will be vital if a bushfire or other natural disaster results in a shortage of available builders and lengthy delays in getting your home back up on its feet.
+This could be important if a bushfire or other natural disaster results in a shortage of available builders and lengthy delays in getting your home back up and running.

 Total replacement vs sum insured